WorldFishCenter/rappseq/site/content/disease-management.md

 ---
 title: Using pathogen genomic data to manage a disease outbreak
-date: "2021-07-29"
+date: "2021-11-30"
 ---

 Based on our reference database and trained classifiers, users who generate new nanopore sequences from unknown bacterial DNA can derive clinically and epidemiologically relevant information to answer the three main questions that aquaculture producers have during a disease outbreak.

 ## What is killing my aquatic animals? {#identification}

-Identify a bacterial pathogen at the genus and species levels Fine epidemiology using multi-locus sequence type (MLST) data to determine the origin, track spread and evolution of bacterial disease outbreaks
+Identify a bacterial pathogen at the genus and species levels.
+Fine epidemiology using multi-locus sequence type (MLST) data to determine the origin, track spread and evolution of bacterial disease outbreaks

 ## How can I treat my aquatic animals? {#treatment}